+21.3 Establishment of Eligibility.

-1 continuous regular full-time or regular part-time employ of the City for tha 2 month.
-Employees incurring a leave without pay of greater than one (1) 3 normal workday within any month shall not be considered to be in 4 continuous regular full-time or regular part-time employ of the City for tha 5 month.
-In order to receive payment hereunder, the employee must still be 6 in a regular status with the City the month in which the payment is actually 7 made.
-8 21.4 Continuity of Service; Exceptions.
-9 (A) Continuity of service in the City's employ shall not be interrupted 10 because of absence due to compulsory military service or due to 11 voluntary military service in the armed forces of the United States of 12 America in accordance with appropriate contract provisions, and al 13 such time spent in the armed forces of the United States of America 14 shall apply toward accrued service for longevity pay.
-15 (B) Continuity of service in the City's employ shall not be interrupted 16 because of absence when such absence shall have been granted ir 17 accordance with the appropriate contract provisions as approved by 18 the City Commission.
-19 None of such time on an approved leave without pay shall apply 20 toward the employee's service credit for determining longevity pay 21 unless the absence was for military leave as provided in subsection 22 (A) above.
-23 21.5 Separation from Service.
-24 In the event any eligible employee dies, retires or is separated from the 25 service of the City for any reason, he/she shall be paid his/her longevity pay 26 from the date of the last payment of longevity pay to him/her, to the end of 27 the month preceding the month in which such person dies, retires or is 28 separated from the service of the City.
-29 21.6 Calculation of Payment.
-30 A. Normal Payments - In General.
+Regular part-time and regular full-time employment of employees shall be determined as of the January 1 or July 1 immediately preceding the January or July in which longevity payment is to be made.
+In order for the employee's time employed to be counted for purpose of calculating his/her years of service for longevity purposes, the employee must have been in the continuous regular full-time or regular part-time employ of the City for the entire period.
+Employees incurring hours of leave without pay of one (1) normal workday or less within any month shall be considered to be in a continuous regular full-time or regular part-time employ of the City for that month.
+Employees incurring a leave without pay of greater than one (1) normal workday within any month shall not be considered to be in continuous regular full-time or regular part-time employ of the City for that month.
+In order to receive payment hereunder, the employee must still be in a regular status with the City the month in which the payment is actually made.

+21.4 Continuity of Service; Exceptions.

+- (A) Continuity of service in the City's employ shall not be interrupted because of absence due to compulsory military service or due to voluntary military service in the armed forces of the United States of America in accordance with appropriate contract provisions, and all such time spent in the armed forces of the United States of America shall apply toward accrued service for longevity pay. - (B) Continuity of service in the City's employ shall not be interrupted because of absence when such absence shall have been granted in accordance with the appropriate contract provisions as approved by the City Commission.